loco-rs/loco/docs-site/content/docs/the-app/models.md

 - `created_at` (ts!): This is a timestamp indicating when your model was created.
 - `updated_at` (ts!): This is a timestamp indicating when your model was updated.

 These fields are ignored if you provide them in your migration command.
-In addition, `create_at` and `update_at` fields are also ignored if provided.

 For schema data types, you can use the following mapping to understand the schema: